vincentcai48/vincentcai48/README.md

 ### Currently Developing

 **`Translationeer`**
-Web-based software as a service for language translation
+Web-based software as a service for language translation.
+Features interactive canvas and studio.

 **`The New Maps Project`**
 A comprehensive set of online tools for the purpose of bringing public attention to and working towards a solution for gerrymandering in the USA.